aribish/sdl2_gui/README.md

 # sdl2_gui
 No BS GUI library for SDL2

+## Disclaimer
+There are much more powerful and efficient GUI libraries that use OpenGL that integrate with SDL2.
+This library is primarily for small, quick projects where you don't necessarily want to add all the boilerplate code required to use these larger libraries.

 ## How to Install
 Run `make dynamic` or `make static` to generate a dynamic or static library respectively.
 Move the header and library files to their designated directories on your operating system.